2011 LG Hockey Games

-The 2011 LG Hockey Games took place between 10 and 13 February 2011.
-Five matches were played in Ericsson Globe in Stockholm, Sweden, and one match were played in Mytishchi Arena in Mytischi, Russia.
+The 2011 LG Hockey Games was played between 10 and 13 February 2011.
+The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
+Five matches were played in Globen in Stockholm, Sweden, and one match were played in Mytishchi Arena in Mytishchi, Russia.
 The tournament was a part of the 2010–11 Euro Hockey Tour.

-Sweden won the tournament before Russia and Finland.
+Sweden won the tournament ahead of Russia and Finland.